Finding Words offers editorial work and translations for the arts and cultural fields.

 Technosphere Magazine.
 Katrin Klingan, Christoph Rosol (Eds.), Berlin: Haus der Kulturen der Welt, 2016-2019.

 Cultural Work, in: Constance DeVereaux (Ed.), Managing the Arts and Culture.
 Cultivating a Practice.
 New York: Routledge, 2023.

 Subjectivity and Synchrony in Artistic Research.
 Ethnographic Insights.
 Bielefeld: transcript, 2018. (reviewed by Manuel Ángel-Macía in the Journal for Artistic Research)

 Movement Meets Material – An Improvisational Approach to Design, in: Bovermann, Till et al. (Eds.): Musical Instruments in the 21st century, Wiesbaden: Springer, 2017 (with Amelie Hinrichsen).

 From academic to artistic research, from project outlines to press releases: finding the right words is at the core of translating different text genres.
-With my feel for clarity, rhythm, linguistic specificities, and individual authors’ styles, I will transfer your ideas from English, French, and Spanish into German.
+With my feel for clarity, rhythm, linguistic specificities, and individual authors’ styles, I will transfer your ideas from English and French into German.